MicroEJ/docs/Tutorials/tutorialSetupBuildUsingJenkinsAndArtifactory.rst

     .. literalinclude:: resources/ivysettings-artifactory.xml
         :language: xml

-This file configures MicroEJ Module Manager to import and publish modules from the Artifactory repositories described in this tutorial.
-Please refer to :ref:`mmm_settings_file` section for more details.
+This file configures the MicroEJ Module Manager to import and publish modules from the Artifactory repositories described in this tutorial.
+Please refer to the :ref:`mmm_settings_file` section for more details.

     .. note::
        At this point, the content of the directory ``com.example.hello-world`` should look like the following: